You can get a lawyer to represent you in your family law case in the following circumstances:

 - when all other efforts to resolve the case have been exhausted and resolving the case will make a significant difference to you or your children.

-- In some situations, where services are part of a pilot project and provided on a limited basis for part of your case or to help you prepare to represent yourself in court, including:
+- In some situations, where services are part of a pilot project and provided on a limited basis for part of your case, to help you prepare for mediation, negotiate an agreement, or prepare to represent yourself in court, including:

-- when you need help with the preservation and/or division of family property, and it will make a significant difference to your ability to support your children or be self-supporting.
+- when you need help with the preservation and/or division of family property.

 For more information or to apply for legal aid, call the Legal Aid BC Call Centre